 I need information about...

-Your cervical spine is made up of the seven bones, called cervical vertebrae, stacked on top of each other in your neck area.
-The cervical disks are the cushions that lie between the cervical vertebrae and act as shock absorbers to allow your neck to move freely.
+Your cervical spine is made up of the 7 bones, called cervical vertebrae, stacked on top of each other forming the neck area.
+The cervical disks are the cushions that lie between the cervical vertebrae.
+They act as shock absorbers to allow your neck to move freely.

 Your cervical spine also forms a protective tunnel for the upper part of your spinal cord to pass through.
-As your spinal cord passes through this tunnel, it sends out spinal nerves that pass through the openings between the cervical vertebrae.
-These spinal nerves supply your upper body with sensation and movement.
+This part of your spinal cord contains the spinal nerves that supply your upper body with sensation and movement.

-Using an artificial disk to replace your natural cervical disk is a new type of treatment that has recently been approved by the FDA.
-In traditional cervical disk surgery, the diseased disk is removed and the cervical vertebrae above and below the disk may be fused together.
+The use of an artificial disk to replace your natural cervical disk is a new type of treatment that has recently been approved by the FDA.
 Disk replacement surgery may have the advantage of allowing more movement and creating less stress on your remaining vertebrae than traditional cervical disk surgery.

 Loss of space between your cervical vertebrae from cervical disk degeneration, or wear and tear, is common.
 Cervical disks begin to collapse and bulge with age; this happens to most people by age 60.
-But doctors don’t know why some people have more symptoms from cervical disk degeneration than others.
+But health care providers don’t know why some people have more symptoms from cervical disk degeneration than others.

-Disk replacement surgery is a safe procedure, but all surgeries carry some risks.
-You will need to sign a consent form that explains the risks and benefits of the surgery.
+While any surgery carries some risk, disk replacement surgery is a relatively safe procedure.
+Before you have surgery, you will need to sign a consent form that explains the risks and benefits of the surgery.

-Disk replacement is a fairly new type of surgical spine surgery with little information on possible long-term risks.
-You should discuss the risks and benefits of disk replacement surgery compared with more traditional types of cervical spine surgery with your surgeon.
+Disk replacement is a new type of spine surgery so there is little information on possible long-term risks and outcomes.
+Discuss with your surgeon the risks and benefits of disk replacement surgery compared with more traditional types of cervical spine surgery.

 Some potential risks of cervical spine surgery include: